Skip to content

-The cryptocurrency market is booming, with new cryptocurrencies being created all the time.
-Of course, Bitcoin and Ethereum are still the biggest players on the market, but there are also many other promising altcoins that deserve your attention.
+The cryptocurrency market has evolved rapidly over the decade, with thousands of new cryptocurrencies being created all the time.
+Of course, Bitcoin and Ethereum are still the biggest players on the market, but there are many other promising altcoins that deserve your attention.

-In this article, we break down some important things to look for when investing in cryptocurrency, specifically in altcoins.
+In this article, we break down some of the important factors to consider when investing in altcoins.

-While holding some BTC or ETH is great, so is diversifying your crypto portfolio.
-Here are some key factors to consider when choosing which altcoins to invest in.
+While holding BTC or ETH is a viable strategy for many, so is diversifying your crypto portfolio.

 What are altcoins?

 Altcoins is a term used to describe all crypto tokens and coins other than Bitcoin.
-The most popular altcoins include Cardano (ADA), Solana (SOL), Dogecoin (DOGE) and Polkadot (DOT).
+The most popular altcoins include Cardano (ADA), Solana (SOL), Dogecoin (DOGE) and Ripple (XRP).

 The case for BTC and ETH

-BTC and ETH are the two biggest cryptocurrencies in the world by market capitalisation.
-They are considered the most important crypto assets to hold as they are the most established and widely adopted crypto coins, they were also the first assets to utilise blockchain technology.
+BTC and ETH are the two biggest cryptocurrencies in the world by market capitalization.
+They are often considered the most important crypto assets to hold as they are the most established and widely adopted crypto coins, which is typically correlated with less volatility.

-Bitcoin launched in 2009, making it the first-ever cryptocurrency ever created.
-Ethereum came later in 2015, with Ether being the network’s native crypto.
+Bitcoin launched in 2009, making it the first-ever cryptocurrency created.
+Ethereum came later in 2015, with Ether (or ETH) being the network’s native crypto.
 However, most of the cryptocurrencies in existence were established after the bull run in 2017, so Bitcoin remains one of the oldest cryptocurrencies.

 Altcoins tend to follow the price action of Bitcoin to a certain extent.
 Bullish Bitcoin price movements are usually followed by price increases in most altcoins.
 Alt season is a period of time, usually following a spike in BTC price, when altcoins outperform Bitcoin.

-There are over 17,000 altcoins on the market.
-Some of the most well-known and best altcoins include Ripple (XRP), Solana (SOL), Shiba Inu (SHIB), Dogecoin (DOGE), Polkadot (DOT) and Cardano (ADA).
+There are over 40,000 altcoins on the market.
+Some of the most well-known altcoins include Ripple (XRP), Solana (SOL), Shiba Inu (SHIB), Dogecoin (DOGE), Polkadot (DOT) and Cardano (ADA).

-Popular and “good” altcoins will constantly change with new altcoins entering the market all the time.
-It is important to research alternatives, as popular altcoins from 3 years ago may no longer be in the top 100 coins by market cap in 2022.
+What determines a popular and “good” altcoin will constantly change with new altcoins entering the market all the time.
+It is important to research alternatives, as popular altcoins from 3 years ago may no longer be in the top 100 coins by market cap in 2025.

-When finding the best altcoin investments on the crypto market in 2022, it can be useful to review the past performance of some of the top players from the year before.
-Seeing an assets’ past performance and growth can help to measure its future success, especially if the asset has managed to maintain steady growth.
+When finding the best altcoin investments on the crypto market in 2025, it can be useful to review the past performance of some of the top players from the year before.
+Seeing an assets’ past performance and growth can help to measure its future success, and can help you understand what factors the market believes is important to a project’s valuation.

 What to look for when buying altcoins